-Before I get into this review, I want to explain why I am so utterly lacking in Whiskey knowledge, when I know so much about other spirits… In the first bar I worked at, where I became a bartender and discovered my passion for the industry, we had: 5 vodka brands, 4 gin brands, 3 rum brands, 10 (or so) liqueurs, and no less than 20 different whiskey brands.
-Even a woefully under stocked movie theater bar had 3 types of rye and 3 scotches… for someone who only began drinking after they turned 21, it was intimidating, to say the least.
-So, I decided to focus on other liquors and learn their differences and nuances, eventually turning into learning their history and their cultures as well.
-All the while, avoiding whiskey entirely.
-Partly this is because I told myself there was so much to learn about whiskey that once I got started, it would be difficult to move onto something else… partly I’m sure it was spite as well.
-At least in my part of the country, amateur enthusiasts in the Whiskey world are infinitely more irritating than those of other liquors.
-Now, I will freely admit this is a character flaw of mine… the same one that has kept me from seeing classic movies such as The Goonies and Fight Club, along with the sole reason I don’t listen to Blink 182.
-But!
-The time has come and since my job is predicated on whiskey knowledge and not classic movies or hip bands, in this regard I have to put my spite aside.
+Before I get into this review, I want to explain why I am so utterly lacking in Whiskey knowledge, when I know so much about other spirits.
+In the first bar I worked at where I became a bartender and discovered my passion for the industry we had: 5 vodka brands, 4 gin brands, 3 rum brands, 10 (or so) liqueurs, and at least 20 different whiskey brands.
+Even a woefully under stocked movie theater bar had 3 types of rye and 3 scotches… For someone who only began drinking after they turned 21 it was intimidating, to say the least.

 I had not intended for The Art of American Whiskey to be my first foray into the whiskey world, but I had it in my wish list and Amazon kindly informed me that it was on sale for $9, as opposed to the list price of $20.
 Ostentatiously, this book is the history of American Whiskey as told through classic and modern Whiskey labels.
 I’m no art historian by any means so I mostly had this book on list out of curiosity.
 What I got instead was a book on American Whiskey history that periodically showed me pictures of labels.